 SLS is what makes our favorite soaps and shampoos foam.
 It is not only a skin irritant but is also non-biodegradable.10

-One of the main ingredients found in antibacterial skin care products like deodorants, cleansers, and hand sanitizers, triclosan in large
+One of the main ingredients found in antibacterial skin care products like deodorants, cleansers, and hand sanitizers, triclosan in large amounts can cause skin allergies.
+It is also harmful to the environment due to its poor biodegradability.11

 11. Formaldehyde-Releasing Preservatives